trallen09/team_centennial_park/README.md

 #### Team Centennial park chose data that useful to anyone looking to purchase a home in Tennessee.
 We will focusing the data to look specifically at this market but it could be used for other states.
 We will building a machine learning model to help predict the future prices of houses of varying sizes.

+## Challenges

+Outlier Data in Forest Hills.
+A 1 bedroom home has the same price as a 5 bedroom home for a certain number of years.

+Dataset only included Zillow housing prices which may have not been complete.

+Model was determined on 5 variable.
+There are other variables that could effect housing prices including square footage, land size, and other common housing features.

 ### Data Cleaning & Database